Judge reinstates 6-game suspension for Cowboys' Elliott

-NEW YORK (AP) — A U.S. federal judge cleared the way Monday for the NFL to enforce a six-game suspension of Dallas Cowboys running back Ezekiel Elliott over domestic violence allegations.
+NEW YORK (AP) — A federal judge cleared the way Monday night for the NFL to enforce a six-game suspension of Dallas Cowboys running back Ezekiel Elliott over domestic violence allegations.

 U.S. District Judge Katherine Polk Failla denied the request for a preliminary injunction from players' union attorneys working for Elliott.
 Failla put the ruling on hold for 24 hours to give Elliott's legal team time to appeal, a likely move.